Innocent259/My-portfolio/README.md

 **[Portfolio]** is a responsive website that showcases my development skills.
 It includes a homepage, with an introduction to my work, a portfolio section with examples of my projects, and a contact page with a form to reach out to me.
 The website is built using HTML, and CSS, and is optimized for various screen sizes to provide an optimal user experience.

-To acces the deployed website click on this link: https://innocent259.github.io/My-portfolio/

 ## 🛠 Built With <a name="built-with"></a>

 -HTML, CSS, Linters, and GitHub